 This Mediterranean Salmon Pasta dish is so full of flavor and lots of ingredients from the Mediterranean diet.
 It's an easy way to do something a little different with salmon.
-And it's a perfect recipe to make when you have leftover salmon.
+And it's a perfect recipe to make if you have leftover Pistachio Crusted Salmon.

 One of my favorite things about this Mediterranean salmon pasta dish is that even though it has many ingredients, there's virtually no work involved, because they all come out of a can or jar!
 You literally just have to drain them and put them in the pan.
 Easy peasy!